Community Based Organizations and COVID-19

 Critical Needs of Community Based Organizations

 HMA consultants bring a diversity of expertise and experience to our clients.
 Our experts have had long and distinguished careers with CBOs; local, state and federal government; and at nonprofits, foundations, and a variety of health and social services settings.
-We understand the essential role that CBOs serve in mitigating the effects of the pandemic for our most vulnerable communities.
+We understand the essential role that CBOs serve in mitigating the effects of the pandemic for marginalized and underserved communities.